ankane/pgslice/README.md

 ## Data Protection

 Always make sure your connection is secure when connecting to your database over a network you don’t fully trust.
 Your best option is to connect over SSH or a VPN.
-Another option is to use `sslmode=verify-full` with a root certificate.
+Another option is to use `sslmode=verify-full`.
 If you don’t do this, your database credentials can be compromised.

 ## Upgrading